zigc/clamav-rest/README.md

 ### Development

 You have two options.
-You can use [Docker](https://www.docker.com/) and run a Docker imageto test it.
-The Docker image is based on the supplied [Dockerfile specification](https://github.com/solita/clamav-rest/blob/master/Dockerfile).
+You can use [Docker](https://www.docker.com/) and run a Docker image to test it.

 Or you can build the JAR.
 This creates a stand-alone JAR with embedded [Jetty serlet container](http://www.eclipse.org/jetty/).